-I’m Daniel Schmidt — a 14-year-old high school freshman from Nashville, Tennessee
+I’m Daniel Schmidt — a 15-year-old high school sophomore from Nashville, Tennessee.

-One, I have found that a wide-spread belief is that younger people have an extreme lack of knowledge about what is going on in the world and the actual facts regarding those topics; and to be fair, I can see where that belief stems from.
-I myself have witnessed the lack of knowledge of current events in my own school, and it is frightening.
-I wanted to show the same people with that belief that a 14-year-old can formulate and articulate his own opinions rather than get them from his parents, and show that a high school freshman can actually have a strong and large knowledge of political and contemporary issues (in some circumstances, even have a greater knowledge about current events than most adults, which is a whole other topic).
+First: There is a common belief among many that young people have an extreme lack of knowledge of current events and the actual facts regarding these events, and to be fair, I can see where that belief stems from.
+I have witnessed the lack of knowledge of contemporary issues in my own school, and it is frightening.
+I wanted to show the same people with that belief that a 15-year-old can actually formulate and articulate his own opinions rather than get them from his parents, and that a teenager can actually possess a large knowledge of ongoing political events.

-Second, there is a lack of coverage of certain topics in the mainstream media.
-Certain stories that I read online are BARELY, if ever, talked about in the mainstream media, and they should be front page headlines.
-On top of that, many stories that are issued either deliberately leave out certain facts to spread an agenda or outright publish incorrect information that they later have to leave an editor’s note explaining that what they wrote was a “mistake”.
+Second: There is an astonishing lack of coverage of certain topics in the mainstream media.
+Many stories that I read online are barely, if ever, talked about in the mainstream media, and they should be front-page headlines.
+On top of that, many stories that are issued out by these media giants either deliberately leave out certain facts to spread an agenda or outright publish incredulously incorrect information.

-Fourth, I have always loved expressing my own opinions and thoughts.
-Whenever there was a debate in school for a topic we would be discussing about, I would always be the kid in class that the other students would get mad at due to me not agreeing with them.
-I have been told by many people that I should create an outlet to express my own opinions and share what I believe is not being reported on enough.
+Fourth: I have always thoroughly enjoyed expressing my own opinions and thoughts, and I have been told by many that I should create an outlet to express my own ideas and share what I believe is not being reported on enough.
 Group-think is incredibly dangerous nowadays, and I want to invalidate it as much as possible.

 A lot of pundits and political commentators have also inspired me to create The Young Pundit.
-Individuals like Ben Shapiro, Tucker Carlson, Steven Crowder, Dave Rubin, Matt Drudge, Stefan Molyneux, and many others have issued in a new era of expressing opinions that go against mainstream ideas.
+Individuals like Andrew Breitbart, Tucker Carlson, Mark Steyn, Matt Drudge, Ben Shapiro, and many others have issued in a new era of expressing opinions that go against mainstream thought.